Wednesday, August 1, 2012

 You should prune your roses this month to get them ready for the fall blooming season.
 The exception is ramblers, climbers, and some varieties of old garden roses, which bloom on growth made the year before prolifically in spring and early summer.
 These should only be pruned now if absolutely necessary now (it's better to prune these type of roses earlier in the summer).
 Now is a really bad time to plant roses and shrubs, as the August heat is almost certain to kill new transplants.

 This month is your last chance to plant palm trees, which will need time to get established before the cold.
 The heat makes this a bad time to plant other types of trees.

 Vegetables and Herbs

 Even though the weather is hot, there are many vegetables you can plant this month.
-Find out which ones are good to plant where you are here.
+September 1st is the last day you can plant cabbage, swiss chard, and bush beans and still expect a yield before the frost.
+Find out what other plants are good to plant this month in our are here.

-I'm just an amature garderner...not an expert.
+I'm just an amateur gardener...not an expert.
 Most of the information above came from the book Month to Month Gardening in Texas.